department-of-veterans-affairs/va.gov-team/teams/veteran support crew/Contact us page/User research/09-2024 Find help on Contact us/Conversation guide.md

 ## Intro - 5 minutes
 > Start transcript: `LIVE TRANSCRIPT` > `ENABLE`.

 Thanks for joining us today.
-My name is Becky.
 How are you?
-I’m a researcher from VA.
+My name is Becky, and I’m a researcher from VA.
+I'll go over a couple of things before we get started.
 I work on improving VA.gov to make it easier for Veterans to find answers to their questions and VA contact information.

 **What I hope to do today** is learn how to improve this process by understanding your experiences better.
 **What I don't want to do** is add to any frustration you’ve had with VA in the past.
 I want to be up front and say that I don't have a way of fixing those past experiences.
 But, I do want to know about your frustrations in case they're things we can improve in the future.